 - Books (among other creative endeavours) tend to order themselves into trends, not necessarily by design, and it’s actually highly likely that someone else has written a book with some similar elements at around the same time.

 Copyright law protects the expression of an idea and not the idea itself.
-This means there can be more than one book about a school for witches or wizards, and all the different versions of a dystopian or supernatural narrative concerning a chosen one can exist alongside each other, without any of them being infringing.
+This means there can be more than one book about a school for witches or wizards, and all the different versions of a dystopian or supernatural narrative concerning a chosen one can exist alongside each other, with none of them being infringing.

-This is a good thing, since arguably there are no longer any original ideas, and if ideas could be copyrighted no one would have been allowed to write about monsters, or love, or a hero, for the last couple of thousand years, since the ancient Greeks already did them all.
+This is a good thing, since arguably there are no longer any original ideas.
+If ideas could be copyrighted, no one could have written about monsters, or love, or a hero, for the last couple of thousand years, since the ancient Greeks already did them all.

 You’re focused on the wrong thing entirely

-- There’s a surplus of published books and even more so of unpublished manuscripts, so the thing you need to concern yourself with is not whether another author will read your book and copy it into their own book, but getting people to read your book at all.
+- There’s a surplus of published books and even more of unpublished manuscripts.
+The thing you most need to concern yourself with is not whether another author will read your book and copy it into their own book.
+It’s getting people to read your book at all.